Best Contract Management Software for Financial Services (2026)

 Best for: Financial services firms already invested in the DocuSign ecosystem

-DocuSign CLM is the contract lifecycle management product from DocuSign, separate from their widely used e-signature tool.
+DocuSign CLM is the contract lifecycle management product from DocuSign, sold alongside their widely used e-signature tool.
 For financial services firms that already use DocuSign eSignature across the organization, the CLM product extends signing workflows with pre-signature drafting, review, and post-signature tracking.
-DocuSign has been named a Leader in the Gartner CLM Magic Quadrant for six consecutive years.
+Docusign was named a Leader in the 2025 Gartner Magic Quadrant for CLM for the sixth consecutive year.

 Brand recognition matters in financial services.
 When sending contracts to clients, counterparties, and regulators, the DocuSign signing experience is familiar and trusted.
 This reduces friction in the execution phase.